sdellis/sdellis.github.io/_posts/2014-02-07-king-of-my-own-domain-on-a-paupers-budget.markdown

 ---
 layout: post
-title:  "King of My Own Domain On a Pauper’s Budget"
+title:  "Publish a Website With a Custom Domain On a Shoestring"
 date:   2014-02-07 14:29:20
 categories: tech blogging
 ---